-- 8.9 Internal auditors will be appointed to carry out a rolling programme of reviews of the effectiveness of the design and implementation of internal controls and procedures, including periodic review of adherence to the Financial Regulations and Financial Procedures. - 8.10 The role of the internal auditors must be clearly detailed in an Engagement Letter provided by the internal auditor. - 8.11 Internal auditors will be appointed following a tendering process and will be appointed for a maximum of 5 years (normally on a 3 plus 2 year appointment and subject to an annual renewal of the appointment). - 8.12 The rolling internal audit programme shall be agreed by the Finance, Audit and Risk Sub-committee based on current risk assessments.
-The internal audit programme shall take account of concerns or recommendations from the Finance, Audit and Risk Sub-committee, Senior Management Team and by the risk register of the Association. - 8.13 The Finance, Audit and Risk Sub-committee will review all internal audit reports and progress reports and will monitor the implementation of all agreed actions within set timescales.
+- 8.9 Internal auditors will be appointed to carry out a rolling programme of reviews of the effectiveness of the design and implementation of internal controls and procedures, including periodic review of adherence to the Financial Regulations and Financial Procedures. - 8.10 The role of the internal auditors must be clearly detailed in an Engagement Letter provided by the internal auditor. - 8.11 Internal auditors will be appointed following a tendering process and will be appointed for a maximum of 5 years (normally on a three plus 2-year appointment and subject to an annual renewal of the appointment). - 8.12 The rolling internal audit programme shall be agreed by the HR, FA&R based on current risk assessments.
+The internal audit programme shall take account of concerns or recommendations from the Finance, Audit and Risk Sub-committee, Senior Management Team and by the risk register of the Association. - 8.13 The HR, FA&R will review all internal audit reports and progress reports and will monitor the implementation of all agreed actions within set timescales.
 An annual report will be presented to the Finance, Audit and Risk Sub-committee. - 8.14 The internal auditor will have access to all locations, staff, records and physical assets necessary for the performance of their role.
 Staff will provide the internal auditor with any explanations necessary as part of their review.
 No limitations will be placed on the scope of their review.
-Any such limitations will be reported to the Finance, Audit and Risk Sub-committee as soon as is practical.

-- 8.15 The internal auditor may be asked to participate or advise in discussions relating to the formulation and installation of new systems, controls and procedures. - 8.16 The internal auditor may assist in the protection of the assets of the Association by carrying out regular reviews of operations in order to detect system weaknesses, inefficiencies, fraud, misappropriation and losses due to waste or maladministration. - 8.17 The internal auditor will also monitor compliance with the Association's Financial Regulations and Procedures.
+Any such limitations will be reported to the HR, FA&R as soon as is practical. - 8.15 The internal auditor may be asked to participate or advise in discussions relating to the formulation and installation of new systems, controls and procedures. - The internal auditor may assist in the protection of the assets of the Association by carrying out regular reviews of operations in order to detect system weaknesses, inefficiencies, fraud, misappropriation and losses due to waste or maladministration. - 8.16 The internal auditor will also monitor compliance with the Association's Financial Regulations and Procedures.